hydrostack/hydro/docs/content/features/events.md

 }
 ```

-`Add` triggers the event synchronously, so the button that triggers this action will be disabled until both the action and the event execution are done.
+`Add` triggers the event synchronously, so the button that triggers this action will be disabled until both the action and the event executions are done.

 Now, let's compare it with the asynchronous way: